 Although Short Codes cannot be purchased, they can be leased quarterly or annually.
 Generally, you’ll need to submit an application and pay upfront for the number on top of regular SMS fees.
 The approval process usually takes 8 to 12 weeks.

 Having the highest delivery rate, Short Codes are the most expensive type of number.
-Businesses need to pay a one-time setup fee of $650, a quarterly lease payment ranging from $2,250 to $5,000, and a usage fee between $0.005 and $0.040.
+In the US, businesses need to pay a one-time setup fee of $650, a quarterly lease payment ranging from $1,500 to $4,500, and a per-message usage fee of $0.0075.

 Long Codes are standard 10-digit phone numbers that are usually also voice capable.
 This makes long codes ideal for customer service over business SMS.
 Allowing companies to have one point of contact.